andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 - [Lair o' the Bear](https://www.jeffco.us/1254/Lair-o-the-Bear-Park)
 - [Mount Galbraith](https://www.jeffco.us/1335/Mount-Galbraith-Park)

+You can see real-time parking availability for these parks with LotSpot's [mobile app](https://lotspot.co/mobile-app.html).
 A camera located at the entrance to the parking lot detects when a vehicle enters or exits the lot.
-The LotSpot data contains a timestamp, # spaces in use, whether a car entered/exited, and % capacity of the lot.
-The timestamps are not evenly spaced (there is a datapoint whenever a car enters/exits a lot), so the raw data was resampled to a regularly spaced timeseries (1 hr intervals) for analysis and modeling.
+The raw data was not evenly spaced (there is a datapoint whenever a car enters/exits a lot), so the raw data was resampled to a regularly spaced timeseries (1 hr intervals) for analysis and modeling.
 The time range of the data was from 2019-08-30 to 2020-05-06.

 Given the time constraints, I chose to first focus on a single park: **East Mount Falcon**.
 This is one of my personal favorites, had very few data gaps, and I know from experience can reach capacity.